mdinmukhamet9/robt403/README.md

-Each folder has additional README file, which  shortly explains itself
+Each folder has an additional README file which shortly explains itself